February 16, 2016 -- The Cave Lecture by Clayton Eshelman

 Literati bookstore is hosting a book launch of Dr. Craig Dionne's new monograph Posthuman Lear: Reading Shakespeare in the Anthropocene (Punctum Books, 2016).

 Approaching King Lear from an eco-materialist perspective, Posthuman Lear examines how the shift in Shakespeare’s tragedy from court to stormy heath activates a different sense of language as tool-being — from that of participating in the flourish of aristocratic prodigality and circumstance, to that of survival and pondering one’s interdependence with a denuded world.
 Dionne frames the thematic arc of Shakespeare’s tragedy about the fall of a king as a tableaux of our post-sustainable condition.
 For Dionne, Lear’s progress on the heath works as a parable of flat ontology.

 Location: Literati, 124 E Washington, Ann Arbor

-The next Journal of Narrative Theory Dialogue will take place on April 9, 2016 (time and place TBA).
+The next Journal of Narrative Theory Dialogue will take place on April 9.
 The Dialogue will feature keynote speakers Homi K. Bhabha and Claudia Rankine.

 Homi K. Bhabha is the Anne F. Rothenberg Professor of the Humanities in the Department of English, the Director of the Humanities Center and the Senior Advisor on the Humanities to the President and Provost at Harvard University.
 Bhabha is the author of numerous works exploring postcolonial theory, cultural change and power, and cosmopolitanism, among other themes.
 Some of his works include Nation and Narration and The Location of Culture, which was reprinted as a Routledge Classic in 2004.
 Harvard University Press will publish his forthcoming book A Global Measure, and Columbia University Press will publish his next book The Right to Narrate.